Tacticode/user-documentation/docs/game/talents.md

 This is one of the two Orc branches and is located next to Human race.

-You can find this class on the left part of the tree.
+You can find this class on the bottom-left part of the tree.

 ### Shield Break *(active)*